Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 ```

 ## Train a Mask RCNN model on your synthetic dataset
-* (1) Downloads this repositery (dissertation-master) and delete example train and val folders
+* (1) Open the first terminal, downloads this repositery (dissertation-master) and delete example train and val folders
 ```
 cd ~
 git clone https://github.com/Chiayen0503/dissertation.git